-Since the sale of the travel agency business in 2019, the Group's activities have been focussed solely on the luxury resorts division, being the development of a luxury resort in Crete, which includes the central administration costs of the Group.
-As the Luxury Resorts segment accounts for more than 90% of the Group's activities, no segmental information is appropriate.
+The Group's sole activity is the development of a luxury resort in Crete, which includes the central administration costs of the Group.
+No segmental information is therefore appropriate.

 4 Loss before taxation

 The loss before taxation is stated after charging: